 WICKED the musical have been seen by over 65 million people in more than 130 cities across 16 countries.
 It ranks as Broadway’s second highest-grossing musical, grossing over $3.2 billion worldwide since its debut in 2003.
 The show has also broken box-office records in major cities like London and Los Angeles, and it is among the longest-running productions in West End history, with over 6,500 performances at the Apollo Victoria Theatre.

 I love the narrative being told from the side of a well-known story, even though it is narrated by Glinda Upland.
-Despite her façade of goodness, she’s basically a queen bee from Mean Girls – a spoiled child who has grown into a shallow and selfish young woman, who surprisingly does not possess any magical powers.
+Despite her façade of goodness, she’s basically a queen bee from Mean Girls – a spoiled child who has grown into a shallow, self-centered young woman, surprisingly lacking any magical powers.

-While the cast delivers outstanding performances, particularly Cynthia Erivo’s portrayal of Elphaba, the film is accompanied by dazzling, vivid cinematography and memorable dance routines — exactly what I would expect from director Jon M. Chu.
+While the cast delivers outstanding performances, particularly Cynthia Erivo’s portrayal of Elphaba, the film is accompanied by sublime cinematography by Alice Brooks, dazzling costumes by Paul Tazewell, and memorable dance routines by Christopher Scott — exactly what I would expect from director Jon M. Chu.

 However, the narrative feels rushed in several key scenes, such as the moment when Elphaba learns that Galinda convinces Boq to take Nessarose to the club, which abruptly shifts Elphaba’s attitude toward Galinda.
 Additionally, some CGI animal scenes feel unnecessarily long.

-The set productions are incredibly beautiful, especially the design of Shiz university which was actually built inside a gigantic tank to accommodate the gondola-like boats, students used to travel to the university.
-And the Emerald City and Emerald City Express which features a unique design of using mechanical clockwork engine, are exceptionally fantastic.
+The set productions by Nathan Crowley are incredibly beautiful, with the design of Shiz University being particularly remarkable.
+The university was actually constructed inside a gigantic tank to accommodate the gondola-like boats that students used to travel to the campus.
+Equally impressive are the Emerald City and the Emerald City Express, which feature a unique design utilizing a mechanical clockwork engine.

 The film is magical for almost its entire runtime, but I found myself occasionally distracted and slightly bored during a few lengthy scenes.
 I caught myself checking the clock, eagerly anticipating the climactic duet “Defying Gravity” featuring Elphaba and Glinda.